stuckerdev10/capstone-project-gold-standard/README.md

 Project Specifications folder contains required deliverables for Project Kickoff

 Code folder contains all the code we used for this project

+Dashboard folder contains all the documents we used in our dashboard